 These dogs will spend all day running and playing fetch with the kids and have the energy level to keep up with all kids.
 You should plan to at least spend about 30 minutes each day exercising your Goldendoodle.
 This is a great task to assign your older kids to do each day.

 If you live in a house, it is best to have a fenced-in yard for your Goldendoodles to run around in.
+However, you should also take them in the house and on outings for proper socialization.
 They should not be left in the backyard all day as they love to spend time with the family.

 Your Goldendoodle should spend a lot of its time inside with the family as they are very social animals.

-Agility courses are a great way for you to bond with your Goldendoodle and a way for them to burn energy.
-This is a great activity that your kids and Goldendoodle can participate in.
+Agility courses are a great way for kids to bond with your Goldendoodle and a way for them to burn energy.
+This is a great activity that your kids and Goldendoodle can participate in and build confidence together.
 This helps create a strong bond between your kid and your Goldendoodle.

 These dogs are not hard to train since Goldendoodles are very intelligent.
 Goldendoodles are very motivated and will do anything for a tasty treat.